 Kilmurvey Beach

-One of the locals favourite beaches, Kilmurvey beach was awarded a blue flag which is the highest rating a beach can get.
-There is no shortage of beautiful beaches in the West of Ireland as you will soon find out!
+One of the local’s favourite beaches, Kilmurvey Beach, was awarded a blue flag, the highest rating a beach can get.
+There is no shortage of beautiful beaches in the West of Ireland, as you will soon find out!

-The Black fort is another hidden secret on the island.
-A ring fort on the edge of a cliff made of limestone, the fort got its name as it turns black when wet.
+The Black Fort is another hidden secret on the island.
+A limestone ring fort on the edge of a cliff, it gets its name because it turns black when wet.

 Poll na bPéist, which means the wormhole, is where the Red Bull Cliff diving takes place, another sea cliff on the island that is completely natural but looks as though it has been carved out.
 It is advised that only professional divers attempt cliff diving as it can be dangerous.